PsychExe/Windows10Debloater/README.md

 # How To Run

 Download the Windows10Debloater.ps1 file.
 Next, copy the source code from Windows10Debloater.ps1 and throw it into PowerShell ISE or launch it with PowerShell as Administrator and click run.

-Alternatively, you can download the Windows10Debloater.exe file and right click it and run it as administrator.
-This runs the same *exact* code as in the .ps1 file.